 Quinault Fisheries Enforcement Program

 The Quinault Fisheries Enforcement Program relies on the belief that law enforcement is essential to virtually every aspect of natural resource conservation.
-The program contributes to the Quinault Division of Natural Resources efforts to manage ecosystems, save endangered species, conserve migratory birds, preserve wildlife habitat, restore fisheries, combat invasive species, and promote wildlife conservation on the Quinault Indian Nation lands and waters.
+The program contributes to the Quinault Public Safety Division efforts to manage ecosystems, save endangered species, conserve migratory birds, preserve wildlife habitat, restore fisheries, combat invasive species, and promote wildlife conservation on the Quinault Indian Nation lands and waters.

 The Quinault Fisheries Enforcement Program focuses on potentially devastating threats to fisheries resources, including illegal trade, unlawful commercial exploitation, habitat destruction, and environmental contaminants.
 The program investigates fisheries crimes, helps people understand and obey wildlife protections laws, and works to conserve fisheries resources.